Career Guides (Volunteer Mentors)

 Do you remember looking for your first job after college?

 If you were like most new college grads, you were excited—and a bit terrified about finding your first job.
 As an industry professional, you can get involved in a meaningful volunteer opportunity and provide guidance to students who are preparing to enter the workforce.

-The Online Career Guide Mentor Program is offered entirely online via email and supports the professional development of currently enrolled Jefferson Community and Technical College (JCTC) students and Metropolitan College (MC) students and alumni preparing to enter the workforce.
+The Online Career Guide Mentor Program is offered entirely online via email and supports the professional development of currently enrolled Jefferson Community and Technical College (JCTC) students and Metropolitan College (MC) participants preparing to enter the workforce.

 The mentor program is designed to connect students with professionals who will serve as their "Career Guides" for brief, "one-time" career development feedback in one or more of the following areas: Resume Review, LinkedIn Profile Review, and Online Career Portfolio Review.